onekey-sec/ubi_reader/README.md

 * -i, --ignore-block-header-errors: Forces unused and error containing blocks to be included and also displayed with log/verbose.
 * -f, --u-boot-fix: Assume blocks with image_seq 0 are because of older U-boot implementations and include them. *This may cause issues with multiple UBI image files.
 * -o, --output-dir path: Specify where files should be written to, instead of ubi_reader/output

-### Known Issues

-* Socket files will be ignored, you can change modules/settings.py to have it create dummy files in their place.

-* For NAND dumps and the like, this will not fix anything ECC would take care of, so some bad data may be extracted, this can also cause erratic behavior.

-* This does not replay the journal, so uncommited data will not be retrieved.

-* Assumes things are in good condition and where it thinks they should be...